5mehulhelp5/magento2-opcache-gui/README.md

 ### Accessing the Dashboard

-Navigate to **System → React → PHP OpCache Dashboard** in your Magento Admin Panel.
+Navigate to **System → Tools → PHP OpCache Dashboard** in your Magento Admin Panel.

 ## OPcache Optimization Guide